 Our alumni are an integral part of our community and are a testament of ISS International School’s success in its vision and mission.

 Regardless of when our alumni left our school, they are still very much part of our wide network around the world.
 We hope to keep them informed of the latest happenings in the school and provide opportunities for them to connect.
-This is done through our ISS International School Facebook page, ISS International School Alumni Facebook group, our regular once-every-two-months e-newsletters, ISS Roar, as well as reunion events.
+This is done through our ISS International School Facebook page, ISS International School Alumni Facebook group, our Instagram account, YouTube channel, and our once-per-semester e-newsletter; ISS Roar, as well as reunion events.

 We hope that more of our alumni will continue to connect with us, especially on our social media platforms and keep the conversation alive.

 To stay updated on what’s going on at ISS, like our Facebook page.

 Connect with us and other ISS alumni on Facebook or email us at firstname.lastname@example.org.

 We’d love to stay in contact with you!